stall with various oriental spices in local bazaar

 El Badi Palace, once a lavish 16th-century royal residence, now stands in majestic ruins.
 Its vast courtyards and sunken gardens are a haunting reminder of its former glory.

-The Saadian Tombs is a hidden gem tucked away for centuries in the Almedina.
-Rediscovered in 1917, these tombs are an architectural marvel and a place of reverence.
+The Saadian Tombs are a hidden gem tucked away for centuries in the Almedina.
+Rediscovered in 1917, they are architectural marvels and places of reverence.

 The Mesmerizing Medersas